Ab Terra 2020

 An alien encounter ends in an exchange of eggs.

 Chinode-matsuri by Nyri A. Bakkalian

 A protagonist reflects on the Moon’s Earth Festival and what it means to their connection with home and family.

 ABOUT THE EDITOR

-Yen Ooi is a writer-researcher whose works explore cultural storytelling and its effects on identity.
-She is obsessed with science fiction, where she excavates stories to expose and explore the permutation of culture across the genre.
-Yen is narrative designer on Road to Guangdong, a narrative driving game, and author of Sun: Queens of Earth (novel) and A Suspicious Collection of Short Stories and Poetry (collection).
-Her short stories and poetry can be found in various publications.
-When she’s not writing, Yen is also a lecturer and mentor.
+Yen Ooi is a writer and editor—2023 Hugo Award finalist—whose works explore cultural storytelling and its effects on identity.
+She is obsessed with science fiction, where she excavates stories to expose and explore permutations of culture across the genre.
+Yen is author of Rén: The Ancient Chinese Art of Finding Peace and Fulfilment, narrative designer on Road to Guangdong, as well as author of Sun: Queens of Earth (novel) and A Suspicious Collection of Short Stories and Poetry (collection).
+When she hasn’t got her head in a book, Yen also lectures, mentors, and plays the viola.